NovaDev404/iRAM-Plus/README.md

 - *NovaDev404* - iRAM+ creator
 - *Huge_Black* - Creator of GetMoreRam
 - *Stossy11* - For StosSign
 - *SideStore* - Anisette Data fetching codes are taken from SideStore
+- *Sayborduu* - For fixing a 2FA bug in the code